 Ingredients

-2 cups shredded coconut (where to buy shredded coconut)
+• 2 cups shredded coconut (where to buy)

-1 cup pecan butter ( from 2 cups crispy pecans) (where to buy crispy nuts) (how to make crispy nuts)
+• 1 cup pecan butter ( from 2 cups crispy pecans) (how to make crispy nuts)

-1/4 cup gently melted cocoa butter (where to buy high quality food grade organic cocoa butter)
+• 1/4 cup gently melted cocoa butter (where to buy)

-4 tablespoon raw honey (where to buy raw honey)
+• 4 tablespoon raw honey (where to buy)

 Instructions

-- In a food processor grind the pecans to a nut butter
+• In a food processor grind the pecans to a nut butter, remove and puree the dates to a paste

-- In a small pan gently melt about 3 -4 ounces of cocoa butter (do not over heat as it will become bitter)
+• In a small pan gently melt the cocoa butter (do not over heat as it will become bitter) — use #2 heat

-- Add the honey, vanilla, date paste, shredded coconut and melted cocoa to the processor and mix
+• Add back the pecan butter, and add the honey, vanilla, shredded coconut and melted cocoa to the processor and mix

 This post is shared at: What’s Cooking Wednesday, Sustainable Ways, Real Food Wednesday, Healthy 2Day, Mommy Club, Gluten-Free Wednesday, These Chicks Cooked, Mock Cocoa Fudge, Creative Juice Thursday, Simple Lives Thursday, Pennywise Platter, Fresh Bites Friday, Foodie Friday, Fight back Friday, Living Well Blog Hop, Friday Food, Sugar-Free Sunday, My Meatless Monday, Monday Mania, Real Food 101, Tasty Tuesday Tidbits, Hearth & Soul Hop, Traditional Tuesday, Slightly Indulgent Tuesday